lukeslp/cleanupx/_METHODS/final_combined.md

     return jsonify({"message": "Hello from my feature!"})
 ```

-To register the blueprint in the main app (as shown in the original snippet):
+To integrate it into the main application:
 ```python
 from my_feature import bp as my_feature_bp